 - Combine the 1 cup rice and 1 ½ cups vegetable broth, and a pinch of sea salt in a medium saucepan and bring to a boil.
 Once the broth is boiling, cover the pan and reduce the heat to simmer and cook for 40 minutes) or until the broth is completely evaporated and the rice is tender.
 Remove from heat, keep covered, let sit for 10 minutes.
 NOTE: Check the cooking instructions on the package of rice that you use and follow those directions if they’re different than ours.

-- Heat a large skillet on medium heat, add the 1 tbsp (15 g) of chili powder, 2 tsp of cumin, 1 tsp smoked paprika, and stir.
+- Heat a large skillet on medium heat, add the 1 tablespoon (15 g) of chili powder, 2 teaspoon of cumin, 1 teaspoon smoked paprika, and stir.
 Continue stirring until the spices release their oil and become fragrant, approximately 3 to 4 minutes.

 - Combine the rice, 3 cups of spinach, chopped tomato, and ½ cup of cilantro to the vegetables and stir to completely combine.

 - Stuff the bell peppers to the top with the filling and add vegan cheese to the top if desired.
 Roast for 15 minutes.